In this article, I will explain the main differences in architecture between Teradata and Snowflake.

 In Teradata, computing power and data scale together.
 This ensures that IO (whatever the bottleneck is) is always available in sufficient quantities.

 But the disadvantage is that more storage cannot merely be added without distributing the data.
 Modern database systems run as much as possible in the main memory.
-On the other hand, Teradata uses spool files in each step of the execution plan, which often has to be stored temporarily on the mass storage.
+On the other hand, Teradata uses spool files in each step of the execution plan, which often have to be stored temporarily on the mass storage.

 How are statistics collected?